ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-07-no-post-about-cadiz.md

 ## A challenging way back to the coast

 The scenery on my way back to the coast was really nice.
 A lot of green plants, mountains and some old farms.
 However, the further I drove along the road, the worse it got.
-I took a picture of the road while it was still easy to drive
+I took a picture of the road while it was still easy to drive:

 ![Road with potholes](/assets/images/IMG_0961.jpg)